Oleg Salenko: 1994 FIFA World Cup

 Salenko set a World Cup record by scoring five goals in one game in Russia's 6–1 win against Cameroon on 28 June 1994.
-He finished the 1994 World Cup with six goals, having scored from the penalty spot against Sweden in the previous match and shared the Golden Boot with Bulgarian Hristo Stoichkov after being knocked out in the first round and having played only three matches while Bulgaria played a total of seven matches and achieved a fourth-place finish.
-As of 2022, Salenko is the only player ever to win the Golden Boot award on a team eliminated from the World Cup finals at the group stage.
+He finished the 1994 World Cup with six goals, having scored from the penalty spot against Sweden in the previous match and shared the Golden Boot with Bulgarian Hristo Stoichkov after being knocked out in the first round and having played only three matches while Bulgaria played a total of seven matches and achieved a fourth-place finish.Salenko is the only player ever to win the Golden Boot award while playing for a team eliminated from the World Cup finals at the group stage.

 Beach football

 In 2003, Salenko was appointed as manager of the Ukraine national beach soccer team.
 His team played three games, the only win being over USA 6–5, and losing the other two to Brazil and Spain.
 The tournament took place at the end of July in Portugal under the name Mundialito.
 After the tournament, he was dismissed.
 He was later taking part of FFU assisting staff, but later stopped being involved in football to focus on his business.